This subsection contains items to adjust the overall features and settings of the forum.

-The second approach to avatars is through Remote Avatars.
-This are simply images linked from another website.
-Your members can add a link to the image they want to use in their profile.
+The third approach to avatars is through Remote Avatars.
+These are simply images linked from another website.
+Your members can add a link to the image they want to use on the edit avatars page of their profile.
 To give you some control over the size of the avatars you can define the minimum and maximum size of the images.
 The disadvantage of Remote Avatars is that you are not able to control the file size.

 Private Messages are a way for registered members to communicate privately through your board without the need to fall back to e-mail or instant messaging.

 You can disable this feature with the Private Messaging setting.
 This will keep the feature turned off for the whole board.
 You can disable private messages for selected users or groups with Permissions.
 Please see the Permissions section for more information.

 Rhea allows users to create own personal folders to organise Private Messages.
 The Maximum private message folders setting defines the number of message folders they can create.
 The default value is 4.
 You can disable the feature with setting value to 0.

 Max Private Messages Per Box sets the number of Private Messages each folder can contain.
 The default value is 50, Set it to 0 to allow unlimited messages per folder.